-STANDARD 8.12 The agency has a written directive requiring a records system for warrants which includes:

-- A. 24-hour access: - B. A procedure ensuring due diligence in seeking wanted persons; - C. A process for ensuring warrants remain current and enforceable, and; - D. A designated position responsible for control of the warrant system.
+ADMINISTRATION STANDARD 8.12 agency has a written directive requiring a records system for ants which includes: A. B. C. D. 24-hour access; A procedure ensuring due diligence in seeking wanted persons; A process for ensuring warrants remain current and enforceable, and; A designated position responsible for control of the warrant system.